St Thomas’ CE Primary SEN Information Report 2020-21

 · Cognition and learning

 The categories are used in order to plan additional provision for children who need support; however, identification of a specific type of need is not necessary to put a support plan into place.
-Equally, the identification of a type of need does not automatically call for the implementation of SEN support.
+Equally, the identification of a type of need does not automatically call for the implementation of SEND support.
 It will often be the case that children have needs across more than one category, and our priority is to gain a good understanding of how the pupils learn to ensure provision is appropriate, rather than focussing on the category of need.

 Sefton’s Local Offer